tnmdevs/ussd/README.md

 ```

 This feature implements the Laravel's localization with language files.
 Refer to the Laravel docs for more detail.
-So your implementation can be like the following
+So your implementation can be like the following:

 ```php
 public function message(): string